CatalogueOfLife/backend/dao/src/main/resources/life/catalogue/db/dbschema.md

 ### PROD changes

-### 2022-04-27 fix reference partitions
+### 2022-04-27 fix reference partition & data integrity
-Somehow the reference default partition contains the latest project data since March 21st while there is an unattached reference_3 table with most of the old data.
+Somehow the reference and vernacular name default partition contains the latest project data since March 21st while there is an unattached reference_3 table with most of the old data.

 Merging data and attaching to the main table: